haoyuhu/sentence-tokenization/README.md

 ### FullPairTokenizer

-Divide sentence pair to word-pieces and punctuation by **FullTokenizer**.
+Split sentence pair to word-pieces and punctuation by **FullTokenizer**.
 What's more, you can encode tokens to ids, decode tokens from ids, and adjust length of all results.

 ```javascript
 const tokenizers = require('./tokenizers');